BookmapAPI/Layer0ApiDemo/README.md

 defined by your code.
 If you need to place some additional data like server address, you can place it into one of those fields.
 E.g. user “u1” at server “127.0.0.1” could be set as u1@127.0.0.1 inside “username” field.
+Use `Layer0CredentialsFieldsManager` annotation if you want to customize the input fields.

 ## Environment setup